How to Do Morning Pages: A Step-by-Step Guide for Mental Clarity

 Morning Pages Mistakes That Kill the Practice

 Typing instead of writing by hand.
 Typing is faster, and speed is the problem.
-Morning pages work by forcing your brain to slow down.
-Typing lets you outpace emotional processing and enables easy editing, both of which undermine the method [3].
-If you physically can’t write by hand, typing beats skipping the practice, but handwriting is the standard for a reason.
+Morning pages work by forcing the brain to slow down.
+Typing lets you outpace emotional processing and edit on the fly, both of which undermine the method [3].
+If you physically cannot write by hand, typing beats skipping the practice.

 Waiting for a good thought before starting.
-Morning pages aren’t about good thoughts.
-They’re about all thoughts.
-The clarity comes from the act of writing, not from the content.
+Morning pages are not about good thoughts.
+They are about all thoughts.
+The clarity comes from the act of writing, not the content.

 Stopping at two pages.
 The most common quitting point is halfway through page two, right when the practice gets uncomfortable.
-That discomfort isn’t a sign it’s failing.
-It’s a sign it’s about to work.
-Push through.
-The breakthrough material lives on the other side of that resistance.
+That discomfort is not failure.
+It is the signal the practice is about to work, and the breakthrough material lives on the other side of that resistance.

 Reading your pages too soon.
 Rereading creates a feedback loop that kills honesty.
-If you know you’ll reread tonight, you start writing for an audience (yourself).
-You soften the complaints.
-Wait at least eight weeks before looking back.
+Once you know you will reread tonight, you start writing for an audience and softening the truth.
+Wait at least eight weeks.

 Treating morning pages as journaling.
-Morning pages aren’t a record of your life.
-They’re cognitive drainage.
-If you approach them as a daily reflection practice, you’ll impose structure where the method calls for chaos.
-Save structured journaling for evening sessions.
-For a full comparison of writing methods, see the journaling methods comparison.
+Morning pages are not a record of your life.
+They are cognitive drainage.
+Approached as a daily reflection practice, they impose structure where the method calls for chaos.
+Save structured journaling for the evening.

 The biggest threat to your morning pages practice isn’t difficulty.
 It’s boredom.
 Around week two, the novelty fades and you start questioning whether this is worth 30 minutes of sleep.